 - Since squash bugs overwinter on plant debris, it is important to do a good clean up in the fall by removing all plant debris.

-- Squash bugs can also hide out in mulch, so removing mulch may also be necessary in populations are increasing.
+- Squash bugs can also hide out in mulch, so removing mulch may also be necessary where populations are increasing.

-- It is important to keep plants healthy and avoiding stresses like lack of water, close spacing, etc. to help the squash plants to be more tolerable of insect damage.
+- It is important to keep plants healthy and avoid stresses like lack of water, close spacing, etc. to help the squash plants to be more tolerable of insect damage.

 - Early control is essential, not just because younger plants are more prone to damage but also because they are more difficult to kill the older they get.

 - Frequent scouting and handpicking are effective, especially when you have only a few squash plants to care for.

 - Squash bugs can simply be knocked off into a bucket of soapy water.

 - Look for copper colored egg masses on underside of leaves and crush them or tear off that part of the leaf to destroy/dispose of them